 Mr. Petroff was recognized for his important role in innovative hedge fund portfolio management when Teachers' was named in 2007 Public Pension Fund Investor of the Year by Alternative Investment News.

-Mr. Petroff holds a BBA and an MBA from York University and serves on 55 corporate boards, including The Cadillac Fairview Corporation Ltd., Samsung Investment Trust Management Co.
-Ltd. and Ontrea Inc.
+Mr. Petroff holds a BBA and an MBA from York University and serves on the boards of The Cadillac Fairview Corporation Ltd. and Samsung Investment Trust Management Co.
+Ltd.

 - Senior Vice-President, Member Services